What kinds of adoption do you specialize in handling?

 Will we be able to reach you when we need you?

 I am available my clients twenty-four hours a day, seven days a week and every day of the year.
-All of my clients are provided with my personal pager number and home telephone number.
 Clients can also reach me by electronic mail and through my office voice mail system after hours.
 When you need to speak with me, I am there for you.
 Your telephone calls will be promptly returned.
 Your written correspondence and e-mail will likewise be promptly and completely answered.

 Which adoption attorney should I hire?